clsPivotTransform Step

 • Define a variable or a global to hold the virtual path.

 • Click the button to configure the Pivot Columns.
-A pop-up window is displayed for configuration.
+A pop-up window appears for configuration.
 Click the Add Row (+) button to insert an empty row.
 Select the column name from the drop-down list.
 Click the Save button.
 You may add multiple pivot columns for transformation by using the Add Row button.

 • Click the button to configure the Pivot Values.
-A pop-up window is displayed for configuration.
+A pop-up window appears for configuration.
 Click the Add Row (+) button to insert an empty row.
 Select the column name from the drop-down list.
 Select the pivot operation from the drop-down list below.
 Click the Save button.
 You may add multiple pivot values for transformation by using the Add Row button.

 • Click the "clsPivotTransform" step to configure its "Optional" properties.
-A pop-up window is displayed for configuration.
+A pop-up window appears for configuration.
 Click the button to select Pivot Rows.
 Click the Add Row (+) button to insert an empty row.
 Select the column name from the drop-down list.
 Click the Save button.
 You may add multiple pivot rows for transformation by using the Add Row button.
 Select “Yes” to include the total computation for the row and column.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.